Tollymore Forest Park

 Covering an area of almost 630 hectares at the foot of the Mourne mountains this forest park has panoramic views of the surrounding mountains and the sea at Newcastle.

 There is an outbreak of Japanese Larch disease (P. ramorum) in the Moneyscalp Wood area of Tollymore Forest.
 In addition, there is also an outbreak of Phytophthora lateralis (P. lateralis) in other areas of Tollymore Forest.
 Visitors are asked to observe any signage providing information on bio-security measures required to help prevent the spread of this disease.
-Further information on preventing the spread of tree disease can be found on the 'Preventing the spread of tree disease' page.
+For more information, see 'Preventing the spread of tree disease'.

 Tollymore Forest Park caters for many outdoor activities including walking, caravanning/camping, horse riding and orienteering.
 Such activities may also include sporting events or educational visits.

-To arrange a special event or activity in this forest, you should apply in the first instance to the Recreation Manager, Forest Service NI based at Castlewellan Forest Park.
+To arrange a special event or activity in this forest, you should contact the recreation manager, Forest Service NI at Castlewellan Forest Park.

 Please adhere to safety signage which will be posted for your safety.